 It Was All About Vinyl

-Out front, there was always an older hippie panhandling.
+In 1971-1972, there was an older hippie out front panhandling.
 His daily mantra was: "Spare change for food and survival?"
-Sorry pal, any spare change goes toward the next album or some incense, or a couple packs of Zig-Zags.music millenium in the 70's Inside of Millennium was the ambiance of cherry incense and records playing on the staff turntable.
-Those memories are some of the most vivid and the most cherished.
+Sorry pal, any spare change goes toward the next album or some incense, or a couple packs of Zig-Zags.

 Albums in general, served as a gallery of some of the finest cover art in the world.
 So many were genuine works of art, so much that I had to keep rotating the covers that were in the very front of my stacks to feature an "album of the week".
 Yes cover artist Roger Dean was largely responsible for revolutionizing the album cover art industry.
 He was also considered the 6th member of Yes for his magnificent contributions to their look.
 Interestingly, Dean is ambidextrious meaning he can airbrush with both hands and often did his backgrounds in this manner.